In the Earth of Your Soul, In the Cross of Your Arms 1

 “Not sure.
 He said, manage by ourselves.”

-Vincent slowed his steps and fought for focus.
-He should find Kanin, talk with him, make him see ... all that he had in his possession, all he stood to lose.
+His steps slowed.
+He should find Kanin, talk with him, make him see all that he had in his possession, all he stood to lose.
 He clenched a mental fist around the shirttails of his patience.
 Afterward, there might still be time ...

-Damien had suggested they drop a temporary rockfall at the next work site and move west toward the riverside tunnels, a proposal out of sequence in Kanin’s carefully mapped-out plans.
-Calmly enough at first, Kanin had protested, and Damien had tried to reason with him, retrieving the maps, laying them flat and moving stones like chess pieces over the drawings.
-But as others took up the idea, Kanin lost his temper and lectured them until they felt like chastised children and began to turn away from him.
-The silence sent Kanin marching into the tunnel, and he had not yet returned.
+Damien suggested they drop a temporary rockfall at the next work site and move west toward the riverside tunnels, a proposal out of sequence in Kanin’s carefully mapped-out plans.
+Calmly enough at first, Kanin protested, and Damien tried to reason with him, retrieving the maps, laying them flat and moving stones like chess pieces over the drawings.
+But as others took up Damien's idea, Kanin lost his temper and lectured and chastised until, bristling with annoyance, they turned away from him, the Silence spontaneously imposed.
+Kanin marched into the tunnels and had not yet returned.

 “We know,” Esther said.
 “We’ve been talking about that and we all agree.
 When the relief crew gets here, we’ll divide up.
 We’re all staying.”

 He nodded and rose.
 “You should rest now, all of you.
-I’ll find Kanin, tell him what we have decided ... and bring him back.”
+I’ll find Kanin, tell him what we've decided ... and bring him back.”

-The crew, almost as one, sighed in relief and exhaustion.
-No one argued for late night storytelling or hot tea or for excursions Up Top.
-Bedrolls were unfurled; sweaters bunched as pillows.
-In minutes, only the two on first watch were left awake.
-Vincent went to the nearest pipe to tap out his questions for the sentries and soon, he had his answer.
-Kanin had not ventured far.
-He sat, the sentry said, just outside an entrance within Woodlawn Cemetery, on the steps of a great mausoleum, his head bowed into his hands ...
+Almost as one, the crew sighed in relief and exhaustion.
+No one argued for late night storytelling or hot tea or for excursions up top.
+Bedrolls were unfurled; sweaters bunched to pillows.
+In minutes, only the two on first watch were awake.
+At the nearest pipe, Vincent tapped out his questions for the scattered sentries and soon, he had his answer.

-Vincent stood in a deeper shadow.
-His thoughts, undeniable, were of himself, of his head cradled against Catherine’s soft breast, of her gentle hand stroking his hair, of his ragged breath evened with hers in sleep ...
-And then he thought of Olivia, home, no doubt rocking Luke to sleep with stories of his father in his ear, of a tiny daughter as yet unfamiliar with Kanin’s strong and comforting hand.
-Vincent had no sure words, but he would try once more – and again and again, if necessary – to bring Kanin home.
+Vincent stood in a deeper shade.
+His thoughts, undeniable, were for himself, of his head cradled against Catherine’s soft breast, of her gentle hand stroking his hair, of his ragged breath evened with hers in sleep.
+But then … Olivia, her dark, bewildered eyes ... and Luke, his father suddenly and too long a bedtime story ... a tiny daughter unfamiliar with Kanin’s strong and comforting hand.
+He had no choice.
+He would try once more to bring Kanin home.

-“Have you come to deliver a sermon, Vincent?”
-Kanin gestured toward the statues and his hiding place with disdain.
+“You here to deliver a sermon, Vincent?”
+Kanin gestured toward the statues.

 “No sermon.
 An offer to listen.
 Perhaps some words of truth.
 A friend, always, Kanin.”